 Healthcare-Associated Infections

-The Oklahoma State Department of Health’s Healthcare-Associated Infections (HAI) Prevention Program’s primary objective is to reduce targeted infections that patients acquire in healthcare settings while receiving treatment for medical and surgical conditions.
+The Oklahoma State Department of Health’s Healthcare-Associated Infections (HAI) and Antibiotic Resistance (AR) Prevention Program’s primary objective is to reduce targeted infections that individuals may acquire in healthcare settings while receiving treatment for medical and surgical conditions.

 This will require a combination of:

-2) Convening a multidisciplinary advisory group to assist the Oklahoma State Department of Health (OSDH) in creating a State Plan to Prevent Healthcare-Associated Infections.
+- Convening a multidisciplinary advisory group to assist the Oklahoma State Department of Health (OSDH) in creating a State Plan to Prevent Healthcare-Associated Infections and Antibiotic Resistance.

-In accordance with the Centers for Disease Control and Prevention (CDC), the Oklahoma State Department of Health was required to submit a HAI State Plan.
-The plan outlines the timelines of the various benchmarks of the American Recovery & Reinvestment Act (ARRA) HAI Grant.
+In accordance with the Centers for Disease Control and Prevention (CDC), the Oklahoma State Department of Health submitted a HAI State Plan in 2015.
+The Statewide Action Plan for HAI/AR Prevention outlines the timelines and activities of the Epidemiology and Laboratory Capacity Funding HAI Grant.

 A “central line” or “central catheter” is a tube that is placed into a patient’s large vein, usually in the neck, chest, arm, or groin.
 The catheter is often used to draw blood, or give fluids or medications.
 It may be left in place for several weeks.
 A bloodstream infection can occur when bacteria or other germs travel down a “central line” and enter the blood.
 If you develop a catheter-associated bloodstream infection you may become ill with fevers and chills or the skin around the catheter may become sore and red.